dave-carter-uk/Azure-Automation/README.md

 In this example all the database applications are started first, followed by the BW application instance and finally the BO and BO dataservices instances.

-A stop action performs the same process but in reverse SAPPriority order
+A stop action performs the same process but in reverse autoPriority order